UCL-MSc-CS/uch/README.md

 1.Pandas
 2.Pillow
 If an error is thrown, asking for installation of these libraries, run the following command in terminal - "pip install <name of library here>"
-To run the program, type 'python .\root.py'
+To run the program, type 'python .\root.py'.
+You can then login with any of the accounts already created (details given below).
 The sqlite3 database file, UCH.db, should be created automatically the first time the program is run.
 If it isn't, run database.py in the terminal.
 The GUI windows in this program are designed for 1080p resolution and 100% text scaling.
 Please check your display settings in case the windows are not displaying fully.